the-low-res-artist/rpgforge.docs/src/import_spritesheet.md

 ![import_animation_collection_location.png](./../media/import/import_animation_collection_location.png)

----
-## Edit animations

-You can always edit your animations by double-clicking on the **Animation Collection**.
+> 🐲 This is an **Animation Collection**.
+Double-click this object in your Project window to edit your animations if necessary !